isomerpages/isomerpages-govtech/media/technews/_posts/2017-01-04-the-new-team-sport-of-data-science.md

 Ms Tan ended by sharing a quote from Microsoft CEO Satya Nadella that can possibly apply to sports teams too: “When you change the way you see the world, you change the world you see.”

----

-Photo credit:

-1. Main image (top photo) and some photos in the teaser image courtesy of Microsoft Singapore.